EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies

-We instead introduce \textit{loss-induced} asymmetry in the form of a training loss that hinders the student from imitating the teacher beyond the normal images.
+We instead propose \textit{loss-induced} asymmetry in the form of a training loss that hinders the student from imitating the teacher beyond the normal images.
 This loss does not affect the computational cost at test time and does not restrict the architecture design.
-It allows us to use our efficient network architecture for both the student and the teacher, while achieving an accurate detection of anomalous features.
+It allows us to use our efficient network architecture for both the student and the teacher, while improving the detection of anomalous features.

 Identifying anomalous local features enables the detection of anomalies that are \textit{structurally} different from the normal images, for example, contaminations or stains on manufactured products.
 A challenging problem, however, are violations of \textit{logical} constraints regarding the position, size, arrangement, etc.\ of normal objects.
-To address this, \ourmethod\ includes an autoencoder, as proposed by Bergmann \etal \cite{bergmann2021_mvtec_loco_ijcv}.
-This autoencoder learns the logical constraints of training images and detects violations at test time.
-We simplify the autoencoder's architecture and training protocol and show how to integrate it efficiently with a student--teacher model.
+To address this, \ourmethod\ includes an autoencoder that learns the logical constraints of training images and detects violations at test time.
+We show how to integrate the autoencoder efficiently with a student--teacher model.
 Furthermore, we present a method to improve the anomaly detection performance by calibrating the detection results of the autoencoder and the student--teacher model before combining their results.